 Drip Irrigation System

-One of the latest system of irrigation which is becoming increasingly popular in regions with severe lack of irrigation water and salt problems.
+One of the latest systems of irrigation that is becoming popular in regions with a severe lack of irrigation water and salt problems.

 Advantages of Drip Irrigation System

-- There is no needed to land leveling, so the labor cost is less.
+7. There is no need for land levelling, so the labour cost is less.

-- Low labor requirements(labor cost is less), as most drip systems are permanent setups.
+9. Low labour requirements( So, labour cost is less), as most drip systems are permanent setups.

 Disadvantages of Drip Irrigation

-- Plastic drip-lines and sub-mains pipe may be attacked by rodents and small animals.
+2. Plastic drip-lines and sub-mains pipes may be attacked by rodents and small animals.

-- Regular flushing is required to clean up the soil which collected near the ends of the drip lines.
+3. Regular flushing is required to clean up the soil that collected near the ends of the drip lines.